stand-art/jaxn/Specification.md

 Note: The grammar rules are an excerpt from the complete [JAXN grammar](jaxn.abnf).
 The JAXN grammar is based on the JSON grammar given in [RFC 8259](https://tools.ietf.org/html/rfc8259), both are in ABNF syntax, defined in [RFC 5234](https://tools.ietf.org/html/rfc5234).

+## Restrictions

+JAXN is more strict than JSON in the following points:

+* A document is considered valid when it validates against the JAXN grammar *and* when all additional restrictions are met.
+* Duplicate keys are not allowed, the behaviour is unspecified.
+* `%x7F` is a control character, it must not appear in its unescaped form.

 ## Comments